 A more complicated example could be in the examination of a grouping of the higher level brain signals generated by a person.
 You could, theoretically, create a full description of the top level thoughts generated by the person simply by reading a handful of biologically generated signals.

 Signals can be either continuous (non-stop) or intermittent (pulsed).
-If a signal is continuous, then it is broadcast from start to finish without stopping – pretty simple.
-But if a signal is pulsed, then the signal is represented by short bursts of energy from start to finish – not as simple.
-This idea is like that of how motion pictures work – individual pictures fly by your eye so fast you see a continuous video stream.
-Biological cells take time to react to an applied signal – just like your eyes.
+If a signal is continuous, then it is broadcast from start to finish without stopping.
+If a signal is pulsed, then the signal is represented by short bursts of energy from start to finish.
+This idea is like that of how motion pictures work – individual pictures fly by your eye so fast you see a continuous video stream – but they are actually individual picture frames.
+Interesting to note that biological cells take time to react to an applied signal – just like your eyes.

 Considering all the above, it becomes possible for you to create a pulsed signal containing an ‘instruction’ that the body would respond to / react to.
-And, it would be difficult to detect – even if you were trying to detect it – as you would need to know the medium (material) that the signal was intended for to be able to decipher how it would be interpreted by the body.
+And, it would be difficult to detect – even if you were trying to detect it – as you would need to know the medium (material) that the signal was intended for to be able to decipher how it would be interpreted by the body – as well it would just look like background noise.
 Considering that the body reacts to extremely low level electronic signals, a signal could theoretically be constructed that could be masked by ‘background noise’ and nobody would be able to find it!